thegetty/quire-docs/content/about/open-source.md

 online: false
 ---

 **As of December 2022 Quire is officially open source.
-View our [3-clause BSD open source license](https://github.com/thegetty/quire/blob/main/LICENSE).**
+View our [3-clause BSD open-source license](https://github.com/thegetty/quire/blob/main/LICENSE).**

 Open source is a way of developing software where the code is free and available for others to use and adapt.
 Open-source software relies on both transparency and an engaged community of users.
 The community works together to both use and contribute to the development of the software and its code.